-Tribe bats go cold, Cubs even series
+Don't panic, Tribe fans — it was just one game

 It was just one game.
-Like normal Cleveland fans, many of us feel like the sky is falling because the Cleveland Indians dropped Game 2 to the Chicago Cubs 5-1 on Wednesday night.
+Like normal Cleveland fans, many of us feel like the sky is falling because the Cleveland Indians dropped Game 2 of the World Series to the Chicago Cubs 5-1 on Wednesday night at Progressive Field.

 But it was just one game.

-The Cubs jumped out to an early on Trevor Bauer on an Anthony Rizzo double to right scoring Kris Bryant who overcame a struggle in his first World Series game of his career.
-Bauer was wild and lasted just 3 2/3 innings striking out two and giving up a pair of runs.
-His second run given up came in the third when Joe Buck’s favorite player Kyle Schwarber singled to center scoring Rizzo and giving the Cubs the 2-run lead.
+The Cubs jumped out to an early on Trevor Bauer when Anthony Rizzo doubled to right field, scoring Kris Bryant, who overcame a struggle in his first World Series game of his career.
+Bauer was wild and lasted just 3 2/3 innings, striking out two and giving up a pair of runs.
+The second run came in the third when Joe Buck’s favorite player, Kyle Schwarber, singled to center, scoring Rizzo and giving the Cubs a 2-0 lead.

-The Cubs then erupted for three more in the fifth after Ben Zobrist tripled scoring Rizzo, Schwarber singled scoring Zobrist and Addison Russell walked bringing home Schwarber to end the Cubs scoring.
+The Cubs then erupted for three more runs in the fifth.
+Ben Zobrist tripled, scoring Rizzo.
+Schwarber singled, scoring Zobrist.
+And Addison Russell walked with the bases loaded, bringing home Schwarber.
+That ended the Cubs’ scoring for the game, but the damage was done.

-The Tribe were finally able to get to Jake Arrieta who pitched a hitless 5 2/3 innings striking out six allowing an earned run after Jason Kipnis broke out of his postseason slump and later scoring on a wild pitch.
+The Tribe finally got to Jake Arrieta, who pitched a hitless 5 2/3 innings, striking out six and allowing an earned run after Jason Kipnis broke out of his postseason slump and later scored on a wild pitch.

 But enough with the boring stuff.
 Let’s get back to the important stuff.